Recognizing Your Attractions of Deprivation

 I use this very helpful exercise in my workshops.
 It can help you identify the negative, withholding qualities that keep drawing you in.
 With this knowledge, you'll have a rudimentary map of your path to healing intimacy—complete with warning signs to protect you from once again choosing pain.

-STEP ONE: Take a sheet of paper and write at the top: "My attractions of deprivation."
+Step 1: Take a sheet of paper and write at the top: "My attractions of deprivation."
 List all the traits of your former partners which hurt you, frustrated you, or made you feel unseen or unacknowledged.
 Don't worry if the fault might have been partly yours.
 Write them down anyway.
 Include physical traits that are sexy but also negative, like a cocky swagger or an angry, tight mouth.

 Tip: If you're having a hard time identifying your attractions of deprivation, ask your closest friends; they've probably wished they could tell you for years!

-STEP TWO: Take a second sheet of paper and write on top, "A portrait of my attractions of deprivation."
+Step 2: Take a second sheet of paper and write on top, "A portrait of my attractions of deprivation."
 Read through your notes from step one, and put together a profile of the types of people who draw you in and cause you pain.
 For example:

 "I'm attracted to bad boys.
 Guys who have no problem expressing their anger or their needs.
 I'm talking about angry people.
 Guys who don't seem to need me like I need them.
 Guys who don't need the validation I need.
 A lot of them have drunk too much.
 Some of them—at least three—have cheated on me.
 All of them were sexy in their self-confidence.
 Most resented my successes, or at least couldn't celebrate big accomplishments with me.
 They were critical of me, and I ended up feeling guilty a lot of the time.
 I'm attracted to guys with a sort of disdainful look on their face.
 A bit of arrogance turns me on."

-STEP THREE: Underneath that part, write a new subtitle, "My gifts."
+Step 3: Underneath that part, write a new subtitle, "My gifts."
 Remember that our greatest wounds point to our greatest gifts.
 Write down which of your gifts felt degraded, minimized, or not fully appreciated in these relationships.
 What parts of you did you most yearn for your partner to understand, appreciate, and make room for?
 Those are your core gifts.
-This information is invaluable, and here's why: In all likelihood, these are the very gifts that you haven't been able to fully honor, which is why you allowed them to be neglected, minimized or even abused.
+This information is invaluable, and here's why: In all likelihood, these are the very gifts that you haven't been able to fully honor, which is why you allowed them to be neglected, minimized, or even abused.
 These gifts lie at the cutting edge of your growth.
 They are the qualities in your personality that you need to embrace and express.
-Not to mention protect--which is why it's imperative that you choose people who honor and treasure them as well.
+Not to mention protect—which is why it's imperative that you choose people who honor and treasure them as well.
 These are your relationships of inspiration, not deprivation.

 Take a few minutes to read what you wrote, and notice your feelings as you let it sink in.
 Remember not to judge yourself; this knowledge is exactly what will set you free from future replays, and open the door to a relationship where you are loved for who you really are.